X

 | Maximum dose | Ozempic: 2 mg/week; Wegovy: 2.4 mg/week |

-The question is valid — because the confusion is widespread: both contain exactly the same active substance, semaglutide.
-The difference lies in the licensed indication, the maximum dose, and the route to access.
-Ozempic was developed and licensed for type 2 diabetes.
-Wegovy was developed specifically for obesity, at a higher dose (2.4 mg instead of max.
-2 mg) with weight loss as the primary endpoint.
+The question is justified – because the confusion is great: both contain exactly the same active substance semaglutide.
+The difference lies in the approval, the maximum dose, and the cost reimbursement.
+Ozempic was developed for type 2 diabetes and approved there.
+Wegovy was developed explicitly for obesity, in a higher dose (2.4 mg instead of max.
+2 mg) and with weight loss as the primary endpoint.

 | Ozempic® | Wegovy® | |